deviaan/dotfiles/README.md

 ### Todo:
 - [ ] convert everything to use .config
 - [ ] add instructions for nb
-- [ ] shell script to install everything
+- [ ] shell script/make file to install everything